 The project Director, Judith Pallot, and Dr Olga Zeveleva, one of GULAGECHOES post-doctoral researchers, spent the day in Tallinn in discussion with representatives of the Ministry of Justice and Prison Department of Estonia.
 The purpose of the meeting was to explore the possibilities of conducting interviews in the country’s three prisons in Tallin, Tartu Varga and Viru.
 The talks were extremely productive.
 A lot of useful and new information was conveyed about the prison reforms in Estonia and the mentoring and accommodation services that are being developed by the Ministry of Justice to help prisoner re-entry.
 The prospects for developing the Estonian case study for the GULAGECHOES project look extremely promising.
 Dr Anna Markina of the Law Department University of Tartu, set up the meeting and we are looking forward to future collaboration with her and with Mr Stanislav Solodov an analyst at the Ministry of Justice who heads up re-entry services.

-The Research Coordinator of the project Dr Larisa Kangaspuro attended a workshop in Stockholm.
+The Research Coordinator of the project Dr Larisa Kangaspuro was invited to attend a workshop in Stockholm.
 “The international co-operation at the Nordic Council of Ministers” was the information’s meeting and workshop on 7 February 2020 regarding Open call programme for Nordic-Russian co-operation and NGO´s in The Baltic Sea Region.

 The aim of the meeting was provide all the relevant information for applying for funding, help to build strong partnerships and help to find the right partner.